Morgan Silver Dollar Value Guide

 Where is the mint mark on a Morgan dollar?

-On the reverse of the coin, above the letters “DO” in DOLLAR, between the eagle’s tail feathers.
-Coins minted at Philadelphia carry no mint mark.
-Carson City coins show “CC,” San Francisco shows “S,” New Orleans shows “O,” and Denver shows “D.”
+On the reverse, above “DO” in DOLLAR, between the eagle’s tail feathers.
+Philadelphia coins have no mint mark.
+Carson City: CC.
+San Francisco: S. New Orleans: O. Denver: D.

 Are Morgan dollars rare?